Identity Attributes

 Every programmable asset issued via STV3 references DID attributes to determine whether a transfer, redemption, governance action, or allocation is permitted.

-Identity attributes are structured pieces of metadata associated with a DID.
-They may represent:
+Identity attributes are structured pieces of metadata associated with a DID.\

 Attributes act as **programmable rules** that define who a DID represents and what that DID is allowed to do within a regulated ecosystem.